GoogleChrome/web-vitals/README.md

   /**
    * An array of Event Timing entries that were processed within the same
    * animation frame as the INP candidate interaction.
-   * Note this is capped to a max of 5 entries (the first 4 + the last one).
+   * This array can be quite large so it will be empty if the
+   * `includeProcessedEventEntries` configuration option is set to `false` to
+   * conserve memory if these entries are not required.
    */
   processedEventEntries: PerformanceEventTiming[];
   /**